Vasco will ask for exclusion from VAR in Serie B and annulment of the game against Brasil-RS | Vasco

 + VAR line does not work in Vasco’s disallowed goal; Whistle Center sees legal position

-The Vasco demonstration took place a day after the 1 to 1 against the team from Rio Grande do Sul, a match held on Friday and which had another episode of refereeing problems.
+The Vasco manifestation occurred one day after the 1 to 1 against the team from Rio Grande do Sul, a match that had another episode of refereeing problems.
 The main one occurred in the 37th minute of the second half, when Andrey hit a foul on the crossbar and, on the rebound, Daniel Amorim sent it to the goal.
 On the field, assistant Cipriano Sousa raised the flag and signaled the offside (see below).

 At 37 min of the 2nd half – sure submission by Andrey do Vasco against Brasil-RS